 17. Memories are treasures of the heart.

-I found the process of making this list to be quite therapeutic.
-There’s something about writing stuff down that’s very validating and healing.
+I found the process of making this list to be comforting.
+There’s something about writing stuff down that’s validating and healing.

-If you’ve experienced a loss recently, or even not so recently, why not give it a try?
+If you’ve experienced a loss recently, or not so recently, why not give it a try?